allan-stewart/rest-mastermind/README.md

 ## Getting things running

-After cloning the repository, run `npm install` to get the dependencies, and then you can run the server via `npm start`.
+After cloning the repository, run `npm install` to get the dependencies, then run the server via `npm start`.

 By default the server will run on port 3000, but this can be changed by editing the `config.json` file.